rootsec1/dict_cli/README.md

 # 🔨 dict (Stack Finance Task)

 Robust CLI based thesaurus to play with.
 Focused on code structure and file organisation.
+Built using `commander` (CLI operations) and `chalk` (console coloring).
+Makes API calls to [dictionaryapi.com](https://dictionaryapi.com/products/api-intermediate-thesaurus) to fetch definitions, synonyms, antonyms and usage examples of a given word.

 ## 🏗 Usage
 ```